Creative Team

 Geraldine Hughes [she/her] (Director) received the Los Angeles Ovation, Garland and Drama Critics Circle Awards and a Drama League Award Nomination for Outstanding Performance for her solo play Belfast Blues, which she also wrote and performed.
 Theatre acting credits: Harry Potter And The Cursed Child, as Professor McGonagall, Jerusalem, (Broadway and West End), Particle Of Dread (opposite Stephen Rea), Cyrano De Bergerac (Broadway), Translations (Broadway), Molly Sweeney (Irish Repertory Theatre), Pumpgirl (MTC), Orson’s Shadow, The Cripple of Inishmaan and The Weir.
 TV acting credits: Tokyo Vice, Your Honor, Kevin Can Wait, Law and Order OC and SVU, The Blacklist, Blue Bloods, Nurse Jackie, Mercy, The Good Wife, Law and Order CI, Law & Order, Murder, She Wrote: The Celtic Riddle and ER.
 Film acting credits: Rocky Balboa, Gran Torino, Nine Days, The Book Of Henry, Time Out Of Mind and Killing Lincoln.
 Geraldine is a Producer on the film In The Land Of Saints And Sinners, starring Liam Neeson and Ciarán Hinds, and is an Executive Producer on the film The Last Rifleman, starring Pierce Brosnan.
 She recently produced and starred in the short film CLAY.
 Geraldine is a 2023 and 2024 recipient of the Irish American Partnership’s Nollaig na mBan women’s leadership award and is a patron of Integrated Education in the North of Ireland and has received honorary doctorates from Queens University, Belfast and the University of Ulster.

-Melenie Freedom Flynn [she/her] (Stage Manager) is a writer, actor, and teacher.
-A graduate of the MFA Acting Program at California Institute of the Arts, she has performed in theatres across the country.
-She is the recipient of the 2025 Edith Wharton Writing Residency at the Mount in Lenox, Massachusetts.
-Her writing has been supported by fellowships from MacDowell, the Elizabeth George Foundation, Massachusetts Cultural Council, Djerassi Residents Artists Program, and Atlantic Center for the Arts.
-Melenie’s essay “Message from Your Inmate” won the annual nonfiction contest at Vela Magazine and her recent work can be seen in Provincetown Arts Magazine.
-Melenie leads writing workshops and provides coaching and editorial services for writers. meleniefreedomflynn.com
+Melenie Freedom Flynn [she/her] (Stage Manager) is a writer and theatre artist.
+A graduate of the MFA Acting Program at California Institute of the Arts, she has performed in theatres across the United States.
+She is the recipient of the 2025 Edith Wharton/Straw Dog Writing Residency at the Mount in Lenox, Massachusetts.
+Her writing has been supported by fellowships from MacDowell, the Elizabeth George Foundation, Massachusetts Cultural Council, and others.
+Melenie’s essay “Message from Your Inmate” won the annual nonfiction contest at Vela Magazine and her recent work can be seen in In a Flash.
+Melenie leads writing workshops and provides coaching and editorial services for authors. meleniefreedomflynn.com

 Photo by Andrew Greto